SuperBoy68/SuperBoy68/README.md

 - 👋 Hi, I’m @SuperBoy
-- 👀 I’m interested in Hacking
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning Coding
 - 💞️ I’m looking to collaborate on No One
-- 📫 How to reach me Discord-https://discord.gg/A5GRZEghCz
+- 📫 For help, reach me here- Discord-https://discord.gg/A5GRZEghCz

 <!---
 SuperBoy68/SuperBoy68 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.